 Even Speedwagon is Afraid!

-“Gaaah!
-Even Speedwagon is afraid!” is a quote from Robert Edward O Speedwagon, a supporting character in Part 1 and 2.
+Even Speedwagon is Afraid! is a quote said by Robert Edward O. Speedwagon, a supporting character from Parts 1 and 2.
 The phrase is often quoted by fans in discussions and reactions as well.
 Some parodies have been produced as well, as well as Speedwagon’s personality, often categorizing the character as moe.

 How Many Breads Have You Eaten in Your Life?

 How Many Breads Have You Eaten in Your Life? is another popular quote in the fandom.
 It comes from a dialog between supporting character Will A. Zeppeli and the antagonist Dio Brando in relation to the amount of humans Dio Brando had to kill to restore himself using his vampire abilities from severe burn injuries he sustained earlier in the story.
 This exchange is also quoted by the fandom in many discussions and has been parodied as well.

 The Taste Of a Liar

 The Taste Of a Liar is a quote which comes from a dialog between Part 5 protagonists, Giorno Giovanna and Bruno Buccellati, in which Bruno is accusing Giorno with the murder of Leaky-Eyed Luka.
 During the conversation Bruno licks Giorno’s sweat, saying that he has a taste of a liar.
 The scene has been parodied in several pieces of artwork.